 Road noise can be torture for light sleepers.
 Since sound waves penetrate into homes more through windows than walls, blocking a window is a great way to both handle a window causing interior design problems and turn the volume down on street noise disrupting the bedroom.

-Check out this super-glam celebrity-inspired take on this look, where a pink curtain stretching the length of the room is added behind a dramatic bedframe to add feminine charm to a room furnished with many harder angles.
+Check out this modern celebrity-inspired take on this look, where an olive curtain is added behind a dramatic bedframe to add an earthy charm to a room furnished with many harder angles.